skip to content

 Patman, C. and Chodroff, E. Speech recognition in adverse conditions by humans and machines.
 JASA Express Lett.
 1 November 2024; 4 (11): 115204. https://doi.org/10.1121/10.0032473

-Patman, C., McDougall, K. and Foulkes, P. (submitted) "Audio visual data show that face coverings have minimal impact on speech comprehension and do not affect speaker social evaluations".
+Patman, C., McDougall, K. and Foulkes, P. (in revision) "Audio visual data show that face coverings have minimal impact on speech comprehension and do not affect speaker social evaluations".

 Other publications: